ofenerci/thinkcspy-tr/README.md

 thinkcspy-tr
 ============
-The turkish translation project "How to Think Like
+The turkish translation project "How to Think Like  Computer Scientist: Learning With Python"